turbot/steampipe-plugin-aws/docs/tables/aws_msk_cluster.md

   provisioned -> 'EncryptionInfo' -> 'EncryptionAtRest' is null;
 ```

-### List provisioned clusters with encryption in transit disabled
+### List clusters with encryption in transit disabled

 ```sql
 select